All Episodes

 They might go nuts.

-Well, they're gonna go nuts anyway at some point.
+Well, they're going to go nuts anyway at some point.

 Authors of a new comprehensive analysis of antidepressants for children and teenagers say the benefits of treatment trump the small risk of increasing some patients' chances of having suicidal thoughts and behaviors.